The Flame of New Orleans

-The Flame of New Orleans is a 1941 comedy film directed by René Clair and starring Marlene Dietrich and Bruce Cabot in his first comedy role.
+The Flame of New Orleans is a 1941 American historical comedy film directed by René Clair and starring Marlene Dietrich and Bruce Cabot in his first comedy role.
 The supporting cast features Roland Young, Andy Devine and Franklin Pangborn.
+It was made and distributed by Universal Pictures.
 It was the last of three films Dietrich made with producer Joe Pasternak who called it "in many ways, our most interesting."

 The movie was nominated for an Oscar for Best Art Direction by Martin Obzina, Jack Otterson and Russell A. Gausman.